kmpoon/hlta/README.md

    ```
    sbt clean assembly assemblyPackageDependency && ./rename-deps.sh
    ```
-   The output of Assemble is "HLTA.jar" and "HLTA-deps.jar" under "target/scala-2.11/", which can be executed following the instruction of "Quick Example".
+   The output are "HLTA.jar" and "HLTA-deps.jar", which are in "target/scala-2.12/" and are executable with the instruction in "Quick Example".
 # Enquiry

 * Current Maintainer: Chun Fai Leung (cfleungac@connect.ust.hk) (The Hong Kong University of Science and Techonology)